wix-incubator/wix-rest-docs/guides/AboutAPIKeys.md

   > <br />
   > ![site Id in URL](../media/siteid.png)

-  1. Enter the API key in the authorization header.
+  Enter the API key in the authorization header.
 Note that the API key does not need to be refreshed.
-  2. Calls may require either the account ID header or the site ID header.

       A complete header for an account-level API request looks like this:
       ```sh